The types of issues we look at

 - Second, our focus is on the way public entities use their resources, including financial, governance, management and organisational issues.
 The Auditor-General's office is not an avenue for resolving individual complaints or concerns about how a public entity has handled a particular matter.

 We examine each request to decide the most appropriate way to proceed.
-We identify whether the matters raised suggest:
+We identify whether the matters might include:

 - other systemic or significant concerns that may be important for the organisation, the sector it operates in, or the general public.

-Other factors we consider include how serious the issues are, whether we have the resources and technical skills to consider them properly, and whether the issues may be better addressed through other avenues.
+Other factors we consider include how serious the issues are and whether the issues may be better addressed through other avenues.